 Specific Benefits of the Leadership Reading Group

-- The program is designed purposely to allow the members to develop a skill that he/she can use as a leadership tool within his/her organization for continuous learning.
+- The program is designed purposely to allow the members to develop a skill that they can use as a leadership tool within their organization for continuous learning.

 - The experience will build cross-sectoral relationships as the members will be paired together to work jointly on the facilitation of a reading group session and develop trusted relationships with each other through discussions and shared insight.

-- Technical assistance will be available to each participant in preparation for his/her monthly facilitation.
+- Technical assistance will be available to each participant in preparation for their monthly facilitation.

 - Professional feedback will be provided to each pair from the facilitator, as well as from the peer group, to gain insight and further develop technique.